-Unpaid invoices—as much as we wish they weren’t something we have to consider, we do.
+Unpaid invoices—as much as any business owner wishes they weren’t something to be considered, they are.
 You know the drill: You get a new customer, provide a product or service to them, and send them an invoice for payment.
-And then as you’re doing your books, you realize that money’s probably never coming.
-So, can you write off those unpaid invoices?
+And then as you’re doing your books (in your accounting software of choice), you realize that money’s probably never coming.
+This likely leaves you asking yourself a simple question: Can you write off unpaid invoices?

 Accountants who work with small businesses often get questions about whether you can write off unpaid invoices.
-Small business owners are right to ask, because writing off unpaid invoices is possible.
-In some situations, that is.
-But it’s not as simple as it sounds to determine whether or not you can write off unpaid invoices.
+Small business owners are right to ask because writing off unpaid invoices is possible—in some situations, that is.
+But it’s not as simple as it sounds to determine whether or not you can write off unpaid invoices in your business taxes.
 As the owner of your business, there are a few questions you’ll need to answer that will determine exactly whether or not your CPA can write off your unpaid invoices.

-And those answers matter because a write-off can affect both your bookkeeping and your taxable income.
-Similarly, the way keep you track of the invoice can be different for both of those options.
-(Phew!)
+Those answers matter because a write-off can affect both your bookkeeping and your taxable income.
+Similarly, the way you keep track of the invoice can be different for both of those options.

-As we go along, we’ll pretend we’re working with an invoice dated 12/5/17 that is paid on 1/15/18, so we can see how the same invoice is treated differently on our books and our tax return.
+Note that, as we go along, we’ll pretend we’re working with an invoice dated December 5, 2018, that is paid on January 15, 2019, so we can see how the same invoice is treated differently on our books and our tax return.

 The first test in determining if you can write off unpaid invoices is whether or not you recorded the invoice in your accounting system.
 If you prepare and save your invoices using a computerized accounting program like QuickBooks Online or Xero, then the answer is yes.